RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

 Building Glycans
 ================
-Glycans can be built by themselves using PyRosetta.
+Glycans can be built by themselves (IE NOT attached to a protein) using PyRosetta.
 There is currently no way to do this in RosettaScripts:
 Glycans are creating using their IUPAC names.

 To properly build an oligosaccharide, Rosetta must know the following details about each sugar residue being created in the following order: